IBM-MIL/BluePic/README.md

 Copy and paste this value into the "backend_route" field of keys.plist file.

-* GUID: From the Application Overview (see Figure 5 above) open the Mobile Client Access Instantiating Credentials by clcking on the "Show Credentials" tab of the service box:
+* GUID: From the Application Overview (see Figure 5 above) open the Mobile Client Access Instantiating Credentials by clicking on the "Show Credentials" tab of the service box:

 Copy the clientId credential and paste into GUID field of keys.plist file.